michalmichalak997/3GeoCombine/README.md

 Michał Michalak a,b,1; Ryszard Kuzak a,1; Paweł Gładki c; Agnieszka Kulawik d; Yunfeng Ge e

-a Institute of Earth Sciences, Faculty of Natural Sciences, University of Silesia in Katowice, Będzińska 60, 41-205 Sosnowiec, Poland. b AGH University of Technology in Kraków, al. Mickiewicza 30, Kraków, Poland.
+a: Institute of Earth Sciences, Faculty of Natural Sciences, University of Silesia in Katowice, Będzińska 60, 41-205 Sosnowiec, Poland.

+b: AGH University of Technology in Kraków, al. Mickiewicza 30, Kraków, Poland.

-1 Corresponding e-mail address: mimichalak@us.edu.pl.
+1: Corresponding e-mail address: mimichalak@us.edu.pl.

-c Institute of Mathematics, Faculty of Science and Technology, University of Silesia in Katowice, Bankowa 14, 40-007 Katowice, Poland. d Faculty of Science and Technology, University of Silesia in Katowice, Bankowa 14, 40-007 Katowice, Poland. e Faculty of Engineering, China University of Geosciences, Wuhan, Hubei, China.
+c: Institute of Mathematics, Faculty of Science and Technology, University of Silesia in Katowice, Bankowa 14, 40-007 Katowice, Poland.

+d: Faculty of Science and Technology, University of Silesia in Katowice, Bankowa 14, 40-007 Katowice, Poland.

+e: Faculty of Engineering, China University of Geosciences, Wuhan, Hubei, China.

 # Abstract
 This study presents experimental results from assessing fault orientation using